Coming Back To My Life

 He is the last male who can claim of having three chiefs from three different reservations on his lineage of descendency.
 Peter has been teaching his children to be proud of whom they are and to thank the Creator for the good life He has given us.

 Peter is a song carrier and is a member of the Moose Mountain Nakoda Singers, who were nominated for the Canadian Aboriginal Award and for Best Traditional Music in the historical category.
 Three volumes of their songs were recorded by Sunshine Records in Winnipeg, Manitoba, Canada.
 Teaching is another talent Peter enjoys.
 He possesses a class 7 Teaching license.
 For teaching the Nakoda language (Assiniboine).
-He teaches powwow songs, round (Gahomni) dance songs, honor songs, prayer songs and Sundance songs.
+He teaches powwow songs, round (Gahomni) dance songs, honor songs, prayer songs, and Sundance songs.
 He has been called to sing all over the country.
 He was also in a movie, a film entitled “Assiniboine Chief Rosebud Remembers Lewis and Clark,” in the fall of 2003.

-Preserving and teaching the Assiniboine language and culture to the young are top priority with Peter.
+Preserving and teaching the Assiniboine language and culture to the young are top priorities with Peter.
 Peter doesn’t want this way of life lost.
 He is comfortable presenting to any kind of group in any kind of atmosphere.
 He especially likes children to experience native culture.
 Singing and playing games is his way to teach people that life is too short and to have fun.

 RR 1 Box 70